schooldataservices/gcp_iota/README_updates_august.md

 ### Project Summary:
 **Objective**: Alter python processes to move all automated buckets, and table creation to new region as us-central1.
 Incorporate EasyIEP SFTP transfer to Google Cloud Population.
+Seperate Clever, and EasyIEP imports out into seperate file.